Getting Started with Information Security

 Looking at the list on the screen, which of these concepts stands out to you the most as being the really important thing for Information Security?
-That allows an organization to function most optimally?
+That allows an organization to function in the most optimal way?

 Then obviously protecting the corporate systems that house that data.
 Maintaining the data availability.
-And we'll look at some of these concepts in a bit bigger detail.
+And we'll look at some of these concepts in more detail.

 Reputation.
 Market Reputation is an important one.
 Very important.

-Expecially now that GDPR's come into play. it's far more important for us to protect customer data.
-It can have huge implications as it pertains to meeting our legal requirements.
-And also general compliance.
-And then obviously the payments and fines. in that type of area as well.
+We have the protecting customer data.
+This one is really important in this day and age, especially now that GDPR's come into play.
+It's far more important for us to protect customer data.
+It can have huge implications, as it pertains to meeting our legal requirements and also general compliance - and then obviously the payments and fines in that type of area as well.
 So there will always be customer data to be protected.

 And then obviously if we do this right we're able to prepare for problems.
 And preparing for problems means that we can actually see stuff before it's about to happen, or be prepared for it before it's about to happen.
 And then we're able to respond, which enables us to stay in business.

 A common security situation occurs when a business wants to retire and remove redundant computer hardware.
-To ensure proper destruction of data media companies engage specialists to remove the hardware and certify that all data has been removed from the storage medium.
+To ensure proper destruction of data, companies engage specialists to remove the hardware and certify that all data has been removed from the storage medium.

 A company will often receive a certificate that says, "Hey we've done what you've asked us to do."
 Now, you don't actually know that they've done whatever you’ve asked you to do.
 So that certificate is supposed to be your assurance that that's been the case, i.e. that they’ve removed all the data from the storage medium.
 So we take the certificate on trust.
 Unless we go and audit them and find out exactly how it's done.
 Which is what we can do.